jplavorr/Introduction-to-Tableau/README.md

   <li>How blend is different from JOIN?</li>
 <ul>
  <li>You cant think of a data blend as a especific type of LEFT JOIN.
 Sometimes, JOIN will do a great job, but in other situations blending will bring a better and faster result, or even be the only solution.</li>
+ <li>If two tables are containing duplicate values ​​that are not properly aggregated, JOIN will yield a different result (like what we saw earlier).
+Therefore, in this case the use of blend is preferable.</li>
 </ul>
    <li>Data blending is a funcionality that tableau implements automatically.
 With the following conditions:</li>
 <ul>